Grubstake

 The Food

 Burgers, steaks, breakfast, and homemade pies.
-The dinner menu also runs into Portuguese specialties: bacalhau and other dishes that reflect the kitchen’s history.
-The pies are baked in-house and have been called among the best in the city.
+The dinner menu also has Portuguese specialties: bacalhau and other dishes reflecting the kitchen’s history.
+The pies are baked in-house.
 Grubstake was featured on Diners, Drive-Ins and Dives.

 The Space

-Half is the original railcar, narrow and lined with booth seats.
-The other half is a more conventional dining room added on later.
-Both share the same retro feel and the same kitchen.
+Half the room is the original railcar, narrow and lined with booth seats.
+The other half is a more conventional dining room added later.
+Both share the same kitchen.

 Practical Info